-- 50 adults at risk of harm whose adult protection journey has proceeded to (at least) the investigation stage and beyond.
-Partnerships will be given a unique case identifier S01 - S50. - The joint inspection team will require 15 reserve adults at risk of harm and their social work, police, and health records.
+- 50 adults at risk of harm The reading of the records (health, police, and social work records) of a sample of 50 adults at risk of harm in cases where inquiries have used investigative powers under sections 7-10 of the 2007 Act.
+This includes cases where adult support and protection activity proceeded beyond the inquiry with investigative powers stage.
+Partnerships will be given a unique case identifier S01 S50. - The joint inspection team will require 15 reserve adults at risk of harm and their social work, police, and health records.
 Partnerships will be given a unique case identifier R01-R15 - 40 adults at risk of harm who have been subject to initial inquiry and the partnership decided to take no further adult protection related action.
 Partnerships will be given a unique case identifier D01-D40.